Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 Here, `<iface>` is the network interface on which the experiments are to be run.
 Replace `<ip_addr>` and `<prefix_len>` by their appropriate values for the sender and receiver respectively.

-## 2. Getting the Mapping Between CPU and Receive Queues of NIC
+## Getting the Mapping Between CPU and Receive Queues of NIC

+**NOTE** You only need to follow these instructions if your CPU or NIC configuration is different from ours.

 The default RSS or RPS will forward packets to a receive queue of NIC or CPU based on the hash value of five tuples, leading performance fluctuation for different runs.
 Hence, in order to make the performance reproducible, we use flow steering to steer packets to a specific queue/CPU.
 The setup is done by `network_setup.py`.
 The only thing you need to do is to get the mapping between CPUs and receive queues.

-The following instruction is for Mellanox NIC, which may be okay to extend for other NIC as well.
-We will use IRQ affinity to infer the mapping between the receive queues and the CPU cores.
+The following instructions are for Mellanox NIC, which may be okay to extend to other NICs as well.
+We will use IRQ affinity table to infer the mapping between the receive queues and the CPU cores.
 The assumption here is there is a one-to-one mapping between receive queue and IRQ as well.

 1. Reset IRQ mapping between CPU and IRQ to default and disable `irqbalance` as it dynamically changes the IRQ affinity causing unexpected performance deviations.

 ```
 sudo set_irq_affinity.sh <iface>
+sudo service irqbalance stop
 ```

-2. Show the IRQ affinity.
+2. Show the IRQ affinit table.

 ```
 sudo show_irq_affinity.sh <iface>